 We will support you whoever you have lost – this may be a parent, child, partner, sibling, relative, friend, work colleague or someone you have supported.

 If you are a resident of West Yorkshire or Craven you can get support from the West Yorkshire Suicide Bereavement Service.
-For people in Leeds, you can get support from Leeds Suicide Bereavement Service.

 You can use the service if you believe someone you care about has ended their own life, even if this has not been officially recognised or you are waiting for an inquest.
 The service also supports people who feel affected by suicide but do not identify as bereaved, for example, if you witnessed a death.

 Visit the website: https://www.leedsmind.org.uk/suicide-bereavement-services-west-yorkshire/ Phone: 0113 305 5800 Email: email@example.com

 “It gave me that outlet, I felt like I was allowed to be upset in that room.
 I was allowed to cry, or be angry, or whatever my emotions were at that stage.
 I was allowed to release that instead of trying to hold everything back in and be strong and support everyone else.
 I felt like that was time for me to be able to grieve.”
 Service user.